 No – membership is for named individuals only.
 Each member needs to be inducted and trained, and so memberships are not transferable.
-Your company can of course pay for membership for one or more specific members of staff, or even have it as part or a perk of employment.
+Your company can of course pay for membership for any specific members of staff, or even have it as part or a perk of employment.
 Email firstname.lastname@example.org to discuss it more.

 Are there any other charges?

 Once you have paid your membership, use of equipment and any necessary inductions are free (thanks to our volunteers who give their time to help others).
-However you may need to pay for materials in some cases, or bring your own appropriate materials.
+You only need to pay for materials or bring your own appropriate materials.
 We encourage everyone to give back to the Makespace community by helping clean, maintain and run the space and kit, and supporting others.

 Can I bring children in to Makespace?